tinytelly/java-automate/README.md

 Automate is a framework to automate tasks.

 Overview:
-This framework create a predictable way to automate tasks.
+This framework creates a predictable way to automate tasks.
 Tasks can be chained together into a .plan which will execute any number of steps.
 A step is any code that extends org.tinytelly.steps.Step.
 A step is configured by setting the step properties in a .properties file.